mtiller/ModelicaBook/text/source/components/connectors/connector_def.rst

 Causal Variables
 ^^^^^^^^^^^^^^^^

-In our previous discussion of :ref:`block-connectors`, we shows that variables within a Modelica ``connector`` definition can have a causality associated with them.
+In our previous discussion of :ref:`block-connectors`, we showed that variables within a Modelica ``connector`` definition can have a causality associated with them.
 If the signal is expected to be computed externally, then the variable should have the ``input``